How to present Klarna in the checkout

 • SHOW_KLARNA – Klarna is available as a payment method alongside others.

-• SHOWONLY_KLARNA – Klarna is the only payment method shown when the customer has pre-qualified or committed to using Klarna.
+• SHOW_ONLY_KLARNA – Klarna is the only payment method shown when the customer has pre-qualified or committed to using Klarna.
 This applies to multi-step Klarna Express Checkout, where Klarna is the only option in the selector.